2.64 Superconducting Magnets

 Covers design, manufacture, and operation issues of superconducting magnets for major engineering applications in biomedical science (MRI & NMR magnets), high-energy physics (dipole/quadrupole/detector magnets), and electric power (motor/generator/transmission cable) as well as laboratory use.
 Topics include electromagnetic field analyses, mechanical stress analyses, thermal stability analyses, protection circuit design, cryogenics, and experimental techniques.

 This class has 2.51 as a prerequisite.

 This class counts for a total of 12 credits.
 This is a graduate-level class.

-You can find more information at the MIT + 2.64 - Google Search site.
+You can find more information on MIT OpenCourseWare at the Superconducting Magnets site.

 © Copyright 2015 Yasyf Mohamedali